Emmanuel van de Blaak: Club career

 Van de Blaak spent his early career with Advendo, RKVV JEKA and Willem II, signing for PSV in May 2020.

 He made his professional debut for Jong PSV in August 2021, aged 16.
 He suffered a serious knee injury in November 2021, ruling him out for the rest of the season.
+In July 2022, he signed a new contract until 2025.
+Later that year, on 3 November, he made his senior debut for PSV in a 2–1 away win over Bodø/Glimt in the Europa League, becoming one of the youngest debutants at the club following Jetro Willems and Zakaria Bakkali.

+On 22 September 2025, Van de Blaak signed a two-year contract with an option for an additional season with Eerste Divisie club Almere City.

 International career

 He has represented the Netherlands at under-15 and under-17 youth levels.